Menu

 Start of the day

-Aside from Reception the children should start handwriting as soon as they walk into the classroom whilst the teacher takes the register.
+Aside from Reception the children should start skills as soon as they walk into the classroom, whilst the teacher takes the register.
+Skills sessions must include a combination of Maths and English focuses that have been previously taught.
 During this time Teaching Partners need to check reading record and maths passports have been completed.
-Children should do both these on a daily basis and each class should keep a record of these being completed.
-By approximately 9.10 the children should be working towards their skills for that day which is a combination of Maths and English skills.

 We also take a wellbeing register both in the morning and at lunchtime this is a mechanism to monitor and check on how the children are feeling.
 When they respond to the register they also give you a number between 1 and 10 which allows you to identify if you need to deal with an individual.
 On occasions we may ask you to take a record of the responses from a particular child for safeguarding or wellbeing purposes.